NVICBreak/manogrub/README.md

 > This work is a fan-made derivative of the MagicGirl WitchTrials (魔法少女ノ魔女裁判).
 >
+> I directly used and slightly modified the original in-game assets.If this infringes on your copyright, please contact me — I sincerely apologize!
+>
 > The original series is owned by Re,AER.

 ## Information

-manogrub was designed for the 1920x1080 resolution
+**manogrub** was designed for the 1920x1080 resolution.

 ## Preview

 <img src="/pics/example.png" width="50%">

-(This preview picture is made by Photoshop because I can not take a screenshot in GRUB)
+(This preview picture is created in Photoshop because I can not take a screenshot in GRUB and it may differ slightly from the actual appearance)

 ## Installation Giude